dimitri/tapoueh.org/content/post/2026/09/cte-materialization.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-For years, a Common Table Expression in PostgreSQL was an *optimization fence*: the planner materialised it into a temporary result set, then queried that set, never pushing predicates from the outer query into the CTE's scan.
-PostgreSQL 12 changed this.
-Understanding what changed — and when each behaviour is correct — matters for anyone writing non-trivial queries.
+You write a CTE to filter an expensive subquery once, then reference it twice.
+In PostgreSQL 11 the planner always runs it once: CTEs are optimization fences.
+In PostgreSQL 12 the planner may inline it and run it twice — once per reference.
+That is not a bug.
+It is the planner being smarter.
+Knowing when it materialises and when it does not matters for query design.

 <!--more-->
 <!--toc-->